 Cases where the periodontium, such as the gums and jaw bones, are in a questionable state.
 Poor bone quality and/or quantity, and insufficient space for a dental implant is where a dental bridge is a great option.

 When you are looking for affordable and faster results, a dental bridge placement is a two or three visit procedure and the lab fabrication time of the bridge is about a week.
-The cost is lower as well and a bridge, if kept well by maintaining good oral hygiene and regular follow-up visits with us, can last as long as 10-15 years – or even more!
+The cost is lower as well.
+In addition, a dental bridge, if kept well by maintaining good oral hygiene and regular follow-up visits with us, can last as long as 10-15 years – or even more!

-Oral hygiene– Not enough emphasis can be put on this as this is the ultimate savior of not only your teeth but the artificial replacements as well!
+Not enough emphasis can be put on good oral hygiene as this is the ultimate saviour of not only your teeth but the artificial replacements as well!
 Brush twice a day along with flossing in between your teeth and mouthwash rinses.

-Follow-ups– Visit your dentist time to time for an evaluation of your bridge so that it can be evaluated for any minute problems which would otherwise progress and become more complex.
+Visit your dentist from time to time for an evaluation of your bridge so that it can be checked for any minute problems which would otherwise progress and become more complex.

 Our Werribee dentists have years of experience and expertise in providing effective and quality dental care using only the best materials and technology.
 When you come to us with missing teeth, you can rest assured we can restore your smile with aesthetically pleasing and long-lasting dental bridges.

 We also offer a range of other cosmetic and restorative dental services for all your oral health needs.
 No matter the dental issue you have, we have a solution for you!
 So, visit us or call us if you need more information.